unfoldingWord-dev/translationStudio-Info/docs/dFootnotes.rst

     * Mark the chunk as done.

-For example, the chunk containing the footnote in 1 Cor.
+For example, the code for the chunk containing the footnote in 1 Cor.
 10:28 looks like this:

 ::